Workit Health treats opiate addiction with medication like Suboxone in many states via telehealth. How do we do it?

 How will I talk to my medical provider online?

-After your first one or two in person appointments with our Workit Care team, members move to telehealth (online) appointments.
-This means they see the doctor online, either with a smartphone or a computer via video chat.
-You and your provider will be able to hear and see each other for your appointment, and then your provider will call your prescription into your local pharmacy.
-This means you'll need an internet connection, a smartphone or a computer, and a quiet place to talk.
+As a Workit Health member, you will see their provider via video appointment through our app, with a smartphone, tablet, or computer.
+You and your provider will be able to hear and see each other for your appointment, and then your provider will send your prescription to your local pharmacy via e-prescription.
+This means that in order to attend an appointment, you’ll need an internet connection, a device with a camera (smartphone, tablet, or computer), and a quiet place to talk.

 Is there counseling required to get Suboxone online in your program?

-Are 12-step meetings or group therapy required to get Suboxone online in your program?
+Are 12-step meetings required to get Suboxone online in your program?

 Are drug tests required in your program?
 How can you drug test via telehealth (online) appointments?

-There is a stigma (bias) out there against medication use to treat opiate addiction, but the evidence shows that it is the most safe and effective way to treat opiate addiction.
-If you feel high or mood-altered when you are on Suboxone, you can talk with your provider about altering your dose.
+There is a stigma (bias) out there against using medication to treat opioid use disorder, but the evidence shows that it is the safest and most effective way to treat opiate addiction.
+If you feel high or mood-altered when you are on Suboxone, talk with your provider about altering your dose.